eavestn/interview-challenges/architecture/payment-processing-platform.md

 ## Deliverables

+Prepare an architectural diagram of your system.
+The system should be cloud-hosted and your design demonstrate your knowledge of fundamental cloud-hosted principles.

 ## Interview Format

 You will be given 15 minutes to present your design _and_ facilitate questions while presenting.
 15 additional mimnutes will be dedicate to facilitating feedback on your design.